 Are you effected by a loved one’s drinking or drug use?

 The anxiety and sadness surrounding concerns for a family member’s alcohol or substance use can be overwhelming.

-If you are a spouse, adult child (ACA or ACOA), parent, sibling, or partner of someone who is misusing alcohol or substances, you’ve probably tried your best to respond to the challenges of caring about someone directly struggling with alcohol or drug use or any type of addiction, substance use disorder, or compulsive or addictive behaviors.
+If you are a spouse, adult child (ACA or ACOA), parent, sibling, or partner of someone who is misusing alcohol or substances I am here for you.
+You’ve probably tried your best to respond to the challenges of caring about someone struggling with alcohol or drug use or any type of addiction, substance use disorder, or compulsive or addictive behaviors.

 The blaming, chaos, frustration, distrust, and worry can be relentless.

 Perhaps you’ve developed so called Co-dependent traits while trying to cope with or react to their behaviors.